Project Introduction

 Question for analysis: Which months historically have seen the highest/lowest increases in Total debt?

 Summary/Conclusions: Highest monthly debt increases historically occur during November, December, and January.
 While lowest monthly debt increases occur during April, May, and June.
-For U.S. debt data, we can hypothesize that higher debt averages in November-January are caused in part by holidays and increased spending.
+For U.S. debt data, I’d hypothesize that higher debt averages in November-January are caused in part by holidays and increased spending.
 While April-June appears to put less economic pressures on spending.

 Projected Growth of Publicly Held Debt